scuba-lemon/Ordering-List-Scripts/README.md

 On Edit Functions:
 ---
   - onEditVendingCheckbox(e)
-    - Inserts a checkbox when a new row is added for vending
+    - Executor - inserts a checkbox when a new row is added for vending

   - onEditTriggerDropDown(e)
-    - Inserts a drop down with options for the brand, based on the category in the previous drop down
+    - Executor - inserts a drop down with options for the brand, based on the category in the previous drop down

   - onEditTriggerDevices(e)
-    - Inserts a drop down with options for the device, based on the category and brand in the previous drop downs
+    - Executor - inserts a drop down with options for the device, based on the category and brand in the previous drop downs

   - onEditUpdateDropdowns(e)
-    - Updates the options within the drop down menus for brands when any of the lists with the values for the menus are edited
+    - Executor - updates the options within the drop down menus for brands when any of the lists with the values for the menus are edited

   - onEditUpdateDevices(e)
-    - Updates the options within the drop down menus for devices when any of the lists with the values for the menus are edited
+    - Executor - updates the options within the drop down menus for devices when any of the lists with the values for the menus are edited

   - onEditFormatRules(e)
-    - Logic to apply formatting rules when the correct conditions are met
+    - Logic - applies formatting rules when the correct conditions are met

   - insertListDate(e)
     - Executor - Inserts today's date when a new row is added to the Ordering List sheet